Aarhus University By-laws

 Boards of studies

-Section 44.-(1) Boards of studies are established and abolished by the dean of the main academic area concerned after a public consultation involving the departments in question.
+Section 45.-(1) Boards of studies are established and abolished by the relevant dean after a public consultation involving the departments in question.

 Subsection (3) Boards of studies consist of an equal number of representatives of the academic staff and students.
 The number of members is determined by the dean.
 A board of studies must have a minimum of four and a maximum of 18 members.